 407. THESIS AND RESEARCH.
 Fall and spring.
 Registration with permission of the instructor.
-Mr. BEYER, Miss CADY, Mr. MONTGOMERY, Misses NEBLETT, STRAIGHT, TRUE, and ---.
+Mr. ARNOLD, Mr. BEYER, Miss CADY, Mr. MONTGOMERY, Misses NEBLETT, STRAIGHT, and TRUE.

-[410.
-RESEARCH METHODS IN HOUSING AND DESIGN.
-Fall.
+410. RESEARCH METHODS IN HOUSING AND DESIGN.
+Spring.
 Credit three hours.
+Required of Housing and Design majors and recommended to graduate minors in the department.
 Mr. MONTGOMERY.